1. VAT Reverse Charge for B2B Services in Cyprus

 The relevant article of the Cyprus VAT law

-Gas and electricity are delivered by persons outside the Republic.11A
+Delivery of Gas and Electricity: Applies when gas and electricity are delivered by persons outside the Republic of Cyprus.
+11A

 11B

-Disposal of immovable property and plots to the Borrower as part of loan restructuring11D
+Disposal of Immovable Property in Loan Restructuring: Applies to the disposal of immovable property and plots transferred to a borrower as part of loan restructuring.

 11E